goggledefogger/llm-music/UX-EXPERT-READY.md

 ## 📊 **Expected Deliverable**

 **UX Audit Report** with:
+- **🎨 Visualization Requirements**: Detailed specifications for each module
 - Critical issues that must be fixed
 - Usability improvements
 - Design system recommendations